TheBrownViking20/katacoda-scenarios/test/step1.md

 `python3 vector.py`{{execute}} (This code doesn't produce any output on the terminal.)

 Click and view the newly formed `2Dvectorspace.png`{{open}} file from the VScode sidebar.

+The graph should depict a square as the vectors in the above vector space can't have a magnitude greater than 1.